 FIR against former Pune top cop Rashmi Shukla in 'illegal phone tapping' case

-FIR agaisnt Ms. Shukla in connection with the alleged illegal tapping of politicians' phones between 2015 and 2019
+FIR in connection with the alleged illegal tapping of politicians' phones between 2015 and 2019

-Pune police have registered an FIR against IPS officer and former city police chief Rashmi Shukla in connection with the alleged illegal tapping of politicians' phones between 2015 and 2019, an official said on Saturday.
+An FIR has been lodged against senior IPS officer Rashmi Shukla in Pune on Saturday in connection with an alleged illegal phone tapping of State Congress president Nana Patole during the previous government.

-The offence was registered against her based on a report submitted recently by a three-member committee, he said.
+Ms. Shukla is currently the Additional Director General of CRPF (South Zone) at Hyderabad.

 - Comments will be moderated by The Hindu editorial team.